Belisha beacon

-A Belisha beacon (/bəˈliːʃə/) is an amber-coloured globe lamp atop a tall black and white striped pole, marking pedestrian crossings of roads in the United Kingdom, Ireland, and in other countries historically influenced by Britain such as Hong Kong, Malta, and Singapore.
+A Belisha beacon (/bəˈliːʃə/) is a yellow-coloured globe lamp atop a tall black and white striped pole, marking pedestrian crossings of roads in the United Kingdom, Ireland, and other places that were historically influenced by Britain, such as Hong Kong, Cyprus, Malta, New Zealand and Singapore.
 The beacons were named after Leslie Hore-Belisha (1893–1957), the Minister of Transport who, in 1934, added beacons to pedestrian crossings, marked by large metal studs in the road surface.
 These crossings were later painted in black and white stripes, and thus are known as zebra crossings.
 Legally, pedestrians have priority (over vehicles in the carriageway) on such crossings.

 History

+The UK Ministry of Transport decided to erect ‘Belisha beacons’ at kerbside, alongside pedestrian crossings.
 The first Belisha beacons were erected in the London authorities areas and, following the Road Traffic Act 1934, were rolled out nationally in 1935.
-In December 1941 a study was made into the cost effectiveness of melting down the 64,000 Belisha beacon posts to make munitions, a plan which threatened to "deprive the right hon.
-Member for Devonport (Mr. Hore-Belisha) of his last hope of immortality".
+In December 1941, a study was made into the cost effectiveness of melting down the 64,000 Belisha beacon posts to make munitions, a plan which threatened to "deprive the right hon.
+Member for Devonport (Mr. Hore-Belisha) of his last hope of immortality."

 In 1948, the Central Office of Information produced a short film which showed the correct way to use a pedestrian crossing (without the stripes at this time).

 Belisha beacons provide additional visibility to zebra crossings for motorists, primarily at night.
 The UK flash rate is 750 ms on, 750 ms off.
 Some crossings are set so that each beacon flashes alternately to the other side, but they often fall out of synchronization over time.
-Beacons with an outer ring of flashing amber LED lights, preferred for their brightness and low electricity consumption, are replacing traditional incandescent bulbs in many areas.
+Beacons with an outer ring of flashing yellow LED lights, preferred for their brightness and low electricity consumption, are replacing traditional incandescent bulbs in many areas.

 Some of the crossings have plastic poles that are translucent, and lit internally.
 This is immediately apparent in dull weather and at night.
-The clearly illuminated white sections announce the presence of the poles carrying the amber beacons, increasing the visibility of the crossings to all road users.
+The clearly illuminated white sections announce the presence of the poles carrying the yellow globes, increasing the visibility of the crossings to all road users.
 These illuminated white sections can, however, obscure the presence of a pedestrian waiting to cross, as a driver cannot see the dark shape behind the brighter light coming from the pole.

 To be legally compliant in the UK, every zebra crossing must be equipped with two Belisha beacons.
 In cases where there is a traffic island or central reservation in the road, the traffic authority can opt whether to place one or more beacons centrally.
 An exception is crossings over cycle paths, which do not need beacons.

-Since the introduction of new regulations in 1997, the number of zebra crossings and Belisha beacons has fallen in the northern counties of England, being replaced by pelican crossings or puffin crossings, with pedestrian-controlled traffic signals; a waiting pedestrian can stop vehicular traffic by pressing a button and waiting for the pedestrian signal of a red and green man to change to green.
+Since the introduction of new regulations in 1997, the number of zebra crossings and Belisha beacons has fallen in the northern counties of England, being replaced by pelican crossings or puffin crossings, with pedestrian-controlled traffic signals; a waiting pedestrian can stop vehicular traffic by pressing a button, and waiting for the pedestrian signal of a red and green man to change to green.